top of page

 └── input[2, int, true] AS rank

 This wraps up the Deep Dive series on Spark Window Functions.
-I hope you learned something new.
-Remember to subscribe for more content like this.
-Until then, happy learning, and see you in the next post :-)
+This is an involved topic and hope you find this series useful.
+Until then, happy learning, and see you in the next post 🙂.